Lowila CD Oketayot

 Lowilo CD Oketayot (born 24 December 1969) is a Ugandan professional agriculturist, politician, and legislator.
 She was a member of parliament of Uganda representing the people of Pader district as district woman representative since 2011 in the 9th and 10th Parliament of Uganda.
 She is a member of the National Resistance Movement(NRM) Party, the party in political leadership in Uganda under the chairmanship of Yoweri Kaguta Museveni, president of the Republic of Uganda.

 Early life and education

 Oketayot was born on 24 December 1969.
 She started her primary education from Oppette Primary School sitting her primary leaving examinations(PLE) in 1982, she studied her O-level education from Sacred Heart Secondary School Gulu where she did her Uganda certificate of education(UCE) in 1986, she enrolled at Kitgum High School for her A-level education and completed her Uganda advanced certificate of education(UACE) in 1990.
-She perused a certificate in agriculture from Bukalasa agricultural college in 1994 and a diploma in agriculture thereafter in the same institution in 1996.
+She pursued a certificate in agriculture from Bukalasa agricultural college in 1994 and a diploma in agriculture thereafter in the same institution in 1996.
 She joined Makerere University and graduated with a bachelor's degree of science in agriculture in 2007 and added a master's degree in agricultural economics from Makerere University in 2015.